JakeAnto/JakeAnto.github.io/docs/blog/posts/nextdns.md

 #### Native Tracking Protection

 Native Tracking Protection blocks trackers that operate on the operating system level.
 Add the brands of all the devices you own.
-It is recommended to add every brand even though you don't own them.
+It is recommended to add every brand, even if you don't own them.

 #### :fontawesome-solid-toggle-on: Block Disguised Third-Party Trackers